 ACSS working groups aim at bringing together Arab scholars from the region and the diaspora, across generations, disciplines, geographies, and methodologies to explore themes and topics that open up new research agendas that help us better understand the Arab region.
 The working groups also encourage the design of innovative and diverse outputs targeting different audiences within the region and beyond.

-This project reflects the importance of ethnography in our times as a writing style and a methodology that allows us to better analyze the knowledge transformations and to foresee a better future, especially during crises and uncertainty.
+This project reflects the importance of ethnography in our times as a writing style and a methodology that allows us to better analyze the knowledge transformations and to foresee a better future, especially during crisis and uncertainty.
 The collaboration with Rusted Radishes provides a link to an audience other than social scientists.
-The times we live in requires conversations and debates that break and cross boundaries.
+The times we live in require conversations and debates that break and cross boundaries.
 We hope that this publication provides a step in that direction.

 Jana Chammaa, Senior Program Officer